magillos/Cable/README.md

 # Cable
 PyQT GUI application to dynamically modify Pipewire and Wireplumber settings at runtime, such as quantum, sample rate, audio profiles, latency offset, services restart and more.
-It features side-by-side and graph style connections managers (uses Python Jack Client so will not list Pipewire items), pw-top wrapper, simple ALSA mixer and jack_delay GUI.
+It features side-by-side, MIDI matrix and graph style connections managers (uses Python Jack Client so will not list Pipewire items), pw-top wrapper, simple ALSA mixer and jack_delay GUI.

 To run, clone repository and start with `python Cable.py`.
 You will need python jack client, see [here](https://pypi.org/project/JACK-Client/0.5.1/), python PyQT6, jack_delay (or jack-example-tools), pyalsaaudio and aj-snapshot installed: